Redone0001/waitlist/frontend/src/Pages/Guide/guides/tips/guide.md

 ## Abyssal Modules

 Abyssal modules are great and can give you increased DPS, huge armor bonuses, or even help you go faster.
-Here at TDF we love pilots who invest, but they can be very expensive.
+Here at Beancursion we love pilots who invest, but they can be very expensive.
 Here are some tips to help you get the most for your isk.

 ![](https://images.evetech.net/types/49726/icon) ![](https://images.evetech.net/types/47820/icon) ![](https://images.evetech.net/types/47702/icon) ![](https://images.evetech.net/types/47745/icon)